 Exact details of your VSOP allotment will be shared with you during the offer stage of your interview process.
 Please note, however, that only the VSOP and the Allotment Letter are decisive and that the information provided above is for information purposes only.

 Can be viewed via the following link.
-If you are a candidate and you have follow up questions please reach out to your recruiter.
+If you are a candidate and you have follow up questions please reach out to your Talent Acquisition Partner.

 On this Page